Direct commission officer: Overview

 The Direct Commissioning Program (DCP) of the United States Army is a program that allows individuals with specialized skills and education to join the Army as officers without having to go through the traditional Officer Candidate School (OCS) or Reserve Officers' Training Corps (ROTC) programs.

 Eligibility

 The DCP is open to individuals with specialized skills and education in fields such as medicine, law, ministry, engineering, and cyber operations.
 Applicants must be U.S. citizens, at least 18 years old, and have completed the appropriate education and training for their chosen career field.

 Process

 The DCP application process involves submitting an application package that includes a resume, transcripts, letters of recommendation, and other required documents.
 Applicants will also undergo a security clearance and background check.
-Once accepted, they will attend a five-week Direct Commission Officer Basic Course (DCOBC) and then report to their assigned unit.
+Once accepted, they will attend a six-week Direct Commission Officer Basic Course (DCOBC) and then report to their assigned unit.